arcalot/arcalot.github.io/docs/arcaflow/getting-started.md

 ```

 Next we will define the steps of the workflow.
 The steps are to be deployed as container
-images using the `src` tags for the image files.
-The `arcaflow-plugin-utilities` plugin
+images, where the `src` field defines the image and tag.
+The `arcaflow-plugin-utilities`
-has multiple steps available, so we indicate with the `step: uuid` parameter which step
+plugin has multiple steps available, so we indicate with the `step: uuid` field which
-we want to run.
-The `arcaflow-plugin-example` plugin has only one step, so the `step`
+step we want to run.
+The `arcaflow-plugin-example` plugin has only one step, so the
-parameter is not required.
-The `uuidgen` step requires no input, so we pass a blank
+`step` field is not required.
+The `uuidgen` step requires no input, so we pass an empty
 object `{}` to it.
-The `example` plugin requires an input structure of `name` with
+The `example` plugin requires an input object of `name` with
-`_type` and `nick` sub-parameters.
-We statically define `_type: nickname` as part of the
+`_type` and `nick` fields.
+We statically set the value of the `_type` field in the
-step, and then we use the
+input object of the step, and then we use the
 [Arcaflow expression language](/arcaflow/workflows/expressions/) to reference the
-workflow input value for `nickname` as the input to the plugin's `nick` parameter.
+workflow input value for `nickname` as the input to the plugin's `nick` field.

 ```yaml title="workflow.yaml (excerpt)"
 ...